-How to Analyze User Acquisition Metrics Like a Hedge Fund Manager
+How to Analyze UA Metrics Like a Hedge Fund Manager

 As app marketing gets more sophisticated, there’s an increasing focus on metrics of every sort.
 Having a clear understanding of your unit economics is extremely important specifically customer acquisition cost (CAC) and user lifetime value (LTV) - how much a customer costs to acquire and the expected value of that customer over time from your app or game.